jbtronics/settings-bundle/docs/usage/settings.md

 * `version` (optional): The expected version of this settings class.
 Must be an int greater than 0.
 If set, settings from older versions of this class will be migrated to the current version.
 See the documentation about versioning and migrations for more information.
 If set to null, then the settings class is not versioned and no migrations are performed.
 * `migrationService` (optional): The class name of the service, which should be used to perform the migration.
 This value is required if `version` is set.
 See the documentation about versioning and migrations for more information.
 * `dependencyInjectable` (default: true): If set to false, the settings class will not be dependency injectable and is not available as a service.
+* `label` (optional): A string or translation key, which can be used as a user-friendly label for the settings class.
+This should be just a few words maximum.
+* `description` (optional): A string or translation key, which can be used as a user-friendly description for the settings class.
+Unlike the label, this can be a longer text giving more information about the settings class.

 ### #[SettingsParameter]